assyrianic/Tagha/documentation/ISA.md

 Tagha's Calling convention is consistent for both bytecode and native C or (C++) functions.

-Arguments 1 to 8 are stored in registers `semkath` to `taw`.
+Arguments 1 to 16 are stored in registers `semkath` to `dadeh`.

-More than 8 params requires ALL parameters be pushed to the stack.
-Only 8 OR LESS can be passed by registers.
+More than 8 params requires passing a va_list.
+Only 16 OR LESS can be passed by registers.